 - Cultivate a strong, transparent working relationship with the board.
 Ensure open communication about the effectiveness, appropriateness, and viability of the organization’s fiscal and programmatic systems.

-The executive director shall be a full-time employee who meets at least one of the following pre-service training and education options:
+The executive director shall be a full-time employee who meets the following pre-service training and education requirements:

 A competitive salary and benefit package that includes medical and dental coverage, paid time off, tuition support, and a tax-sheltered annuity plan.